ahmad-paysys/UAT-Tazama-documentation/issues/issues.md

 **Dates.** Use today's actual date for Report Date and Study Date fields.

 **Cross-issue dependencies.** If Track A or Track B touches a file that another open issue also modifies, call it out explicitly in the impact file and recommended sequencing.
-Check the other open issue directories before writing.
+The Preflight step (Section 0) already covers the initial scan — revisit it once you know the full file list for both tracks and update the Cross-Issue Dependencies section accordingly.